New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Nature & Parks

-Situated in the Saint Lawrence River along the New York-Canada border, this picturesque archipelago known for its scenic beauty, charming cottages, and boat tours along with unique sites like Boldt Castle.
+Situated in the Saint Lawrence River along the New York-Canada border, this picturesque archipelago is known for its scenic beauty, charming cottages, boat tours, and unique sites like Boldt Castle.

 Watkins Glen State Park